Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Introduction

 One of the most important features of the APFC model is that it provides a natural bridge between atomic and mesoscopic continuum length scales.
 In a single crystal state, the amplitudes vary slowly in space (depending on the orientation) but can be used to reconstruct the underlying atomic density fluctuations completely.
 On long length scales, it is straightforward to derive standard continuum elasticity through the phase of the amplitudes.
-In some instances, it is possible to consider very large systems even without sophisticated numerical approaches.
-For example, using a uniform grid Smirman \etal \cite{Smirman2017} studied Moir\'e patterns in graphene films with the largest size system of $19.6\,\mu$m $\times$ $33.9\,\mu$m containing more than 25 billion unit cells (although it should be noted that these patterns contain no defects).
-When dislocations or grain boundaries appear, the amplitudes do vary rapidly and require smaller grid sizes although typically not quite as small as the lattice spacing.
-This can be efficiently tackled when adaptive meshing schemes are employed that only use a refined grid near such defects.
-In such schemes, the grid size away from defects can be much larger than the atomic spacing, allowing for the simulation of large mesoscopic scales and at the same time completely retaining atomic information.
+Significant variations of amplitudes occur at defects and solid-liquid interfaces, still well describing the deformation induced in the lattice.
+The equations entering the APFC model, similarly to PFC, can be solved with simple numerical approaches.
+For example, using a uniform grid, Smirman \etal \cite{Smirman2017} studied Moir\'e patterns in graphene films with the largest size system of $19.6\,\mu$m $\times$ $33.9\,\mu$m containing more than 25 billion unit cells (although it should be noted that these patterns contain no defects).
+When dislocations, grain boundaries, and interfaces appear, i.e. when a significant local variation of amplitudes occurs, more advanced numerical approaches can be considered to optimize the calculations.
+Indeed, these regions require the finest resolution, while a coarser one, typically much larger than the atomic spacing, can be used elsewhere.
+Adaptive meshing schemes then allow for simulation of large mesoscopic scales and at the same time completely retaining atomic information.
 Thus the APFC method allows simulations of atomistic features on continuum scales and should play an important role in understanding complex phenomena with multiscale features.

 The rest of the review is organized as follows.
 Section~\ref{sec:origin} describes the original PFC model and the derivation of the APFC model.
 Section~\ref{sec:numerical-methods} outlines various numerical methods that have been developed to solve the APFC on regular and adaptive meshes.
 This is followed by Section~\ref{sec:continuumlimit} that provides a connection of the APFC model to traditional models of continuum elasticity and plasticity.
 Section~\ref{sec:limits_extensions} outlines the limitations of the approach and some extensions aimed at overcoming some of these constraints.
 Following this is Section~\ref{sec:applications} which describes some applications of the model to various physical phenomena.
 Finally, some conclusions and future outlooks are given in Section~\ref{sec:conclusions}.